-When it comes to rethinking the 60/40 portfolio, investors will have a certain level of risk budget.
-So if that risk budget is to be maintained, there is little change to the "60% equity" part of a 60/40 portfolio.
+When it comes to rethinking the 60/40 portfolio, one starts with an investor's level of risk budget.
+For that risk budget is to be maintained, there can be little change to the "60% equity" part of a 60/40 portfolio.
+But for the 40%, we see opportunity for a shake-up as follows:

-What about the 40%?